pelioxi/ScaleModelsExcelOleDb/README.md

 Reads just one Excel sheet data as it were stored in a SQL database, refreshing dropdownlists every time in order to get the right data when one of them (3) changes selection.
 Some rows has its Scale18 (ID) column empty.
+There is just one model to see pics if you select Collection: FERRARI, Brand: Ferrari Maker: MATTEL